 Check out one of Jim’s latest tracks, White Water, a strings piece fit for a very exciting action sequence!

-At just 17 years of age Shiona Penrake is now officially an award-winning film director, having just picked up Best Young Filmmaker Award at the Reed Short Film Competition, 2014, with her directing debut The Paintbrush (the short version).
+At 17 years of age Shiona Penrake won Best Young Filmmaker Award at the Reed Short Film Competition, 2014, with her directing debut The Paintbrush (the short version).

 Shiona has been editing since she was seven.
 After a couple of lessons with editor Stuart Gazzard, a friend of her dad’s, she never looked back.
 From Final Cut she went on to learn Avid and, more recently, has taken to using Premier Pro, which she prefers to Final Cut.